Curricular Changes (2020)

 Completing the Upper-Division Honors earns students the title of Arts and Sciences Scholar.
 Completing both the Upper-Division and Core Curriculum expands that accolade to Douglas Honors Scholar.
 This Info To-Go : Honors Curriculum

 |DHC 480||Interdisciplinary Senior Seminar||4|

-The William O. Douglas Honors College Thesis is the capstone experience and final product of the Upper Division Honors program.
-The thesis is a sustained, original, and critical examination of a central interdisciplinary research question, developed under the guidance of a faculty mentor and the instructor for the DHC research and writing skills course series (DHC 310, 401 and 497).
-The thesis represents a mature synthesis of research skills, critical thinking, and competent writing.
+The William O. Douglas Honors College Capstone Project is the culminating experience and final product of Upper-Division Honors.
+The thesis is an original and critical examination of a central interdisciplinary research question, developed under the guidance of a faculty mentor and the instructor for the DHC research and writing skills course series.
+The thesis represents a mature synthesis of research skills, critical thinking, creativity, and writing competency.

 The thesis should be a maximum of 10,000 words, excluding the title page, abstract, works cited/bibliography pages, endnotes, tables, figures, images, and appendices.
 If writing is not the main mode of your project, further details will need to be discussed with faculty.